gabrieliacc/singularity4AT22-amber22/README.md

-Definition file (.def) for creating a singularity image file containing the amber20 and AmberTools22 compiled in its serial version.
+Definition file (.def) for creating a singularity image file containing the amber20 and AmberTools22 compiled in its serial version and cuda.

 Creating the singularity image file (.sif):